-- Customer familiarity breeds alignment: Make sure all levels of the organization understand your customers needs to focus on them and not the organization’s personal preferences.
+- Customer familiarity breeds alignment: Make sure all levels of the organization understand your customer’s needs and focus on them, not the organization’s personal preferences.

 - Unengaged employees don’t create engaged customers: Train your staff to put the customer first and measure employee engagement.

 - Employees do what is measured and celebrated: Set clear business goals and provide a motivating work environment.
-Acknowledge your employees, reward them for good behaviour, and celebrate successes with them.
+Acknowledge your employees, reward them for good behavior, and celebrate successes with them.